vadriano/verify-access-container-deployment/openshift/alt-deployment-configs/operator/README.md

-# Deploying Verify Access usign the OpenShift Operator
+# Deploying Verify Access using the OpenShift Operator

 1 - install operator (check version is 23.3 and OpenShift can pull images from icr.io)

 2 - Deploy ISVA using template + use Ansible (or other) to configure containers with required junctions, access policies, federations, ect.

 Demo does not include the OpenLDAP and PostgreSQL services.
-Adminsitratos should deploy the required LDAP and HVDB services before creating containers.
+Administrators should deploy the required LDAP and HVDB services before creating containers.

-Demo assumens that contaienrs are deployed to the "default" namespace and that a OpenShift secret called `isva-secrets` has been created with the required properties to run the `config.yaml` deployment.
+Demo assumes that containers are deployed to the "default" namespace and that a OpenShift secret called `isva-secrets` has been created with the required properties to run the `config.yaml` deployment.

 An example secret is: